jdel/acdc/README.md

 ## Binaries

+Tagged builds are available in the [Releases](https://github.com/jdel/acdc/releases) page.

+Unless you absolutely need a patch that has not been released yet, you should stick to tagged builds.

-Nightly builds from master are available on [B2]:
+Latest builds from master are available on [B2]:

   - [acdc-darwin-386](https://f002.backblazeb2.com/file/jdel-builds/acdc/master/acdc-darwin-386)
   - [acdc-darwin-amd64](https://f002.backblazeb2.com/file/jdel-builds/acdc/master/acdc-darwin-amd64)